 With one of the finest gothic buildings in the world at his disposal, Stephen has in the last decade founded two highly successful ventures based at King's Chapel: the festival, Easter at King's, from which the BBC broadcasts regularly, and a series of high-profile concerts throughout the year, Concerts at King's.
 To both of these, Stephen has succeeded in attracting musicians of international renown, from singers such as Bryn Terfel, Andreas Scholl and Gerald Finley, to instrumentalists such as Alison Balsom, Nicholas Daniel and Rachel Podger and ensembles such as the Monteverdi Choir, the King's Singers, the Vienna Boys' Choir, the Dunedin Consort and regular visitors, the Academy of Ancient Music, the BBC Concert Orchestra and the Philharmonia Orchestra.

-Stephen’s influence has extended beyond King’s to many other choirs through the many organ scholars he has trained: the choirs at Norwich Cathedral, St George’s Chapel, Windsor, Trinity College, Cambridge, New College, Oxford, St Mary’s Cathedral, Limerick and St Thomas 5th Avenue, New York are all run by former organ scholars of Stephen, while other choral and organ scholars who have passed through the choir during Stephen’s time now pursue careers as conductors (one of them is Principal Conductor of the Bergen Philharmonic and another Music Director of Opera North) or as eminent organ soloists and professional singers.
+Stephen’s influence has extended beyond King’s to many other choirs through the organ scholars he has trained: the choirs at Norwich Cathedral, St George’s Chapel, Windsor, Trinity College, Cambridge, New College, Oxford, St Mary’s Cathedral, Limerick, and St Thomas’s Church, New York, are all run by former organ scholars of Stephen, while other choral and organ scholars who have passed through the Choir during Stephen’s time now pursue careers as conductors and as eminent organ soloists and professional singers.
 In October 2019 Daniel Hyde, one of Stephen's former organ scholars, will succeed him at King's.